jdroniou/HArDCore3D-release/docs-MAINPAGE.md

 \subsection loading_mesh Loading a mesh

-HArDCore3D can currently read meshes in `TG`, `RF` and `MSH`.
-The loader and all geometrical computations are performed using `StemMesh`, based on G. Manzini's mesh library https://github.com/gmanzini-LANL/PDE-Mesh-Manager.
+HArDCore3D can read meshes in `RF` format.
+Previous versions could read `TG` and `MSH` files and were based on G. Manzini's mesh library https://github.com/gmanzini-LANL/PDE-Mesh-Manager.
+From Version 4.1, HArDCore3D uses an independent mesh reader written by L. Yemm.

 A mesh file must be read using an instance of the `meshbuilder` class, and then built using `build_the_mesh`.
 A working example is given below (assuming the executable will be in `build/Schemes` for example).